jaimehanz/ChemTek/README.md

 [![Made with Unity](https://img.shields.io/badge/Made%20with-Unity-57b9d3.svg?style=flat&logo=unity)](https://unity3d.com)
 * The Game was develop by Team of 4 computer science student in Technological University of the Philippines
 * We make sure that our 3d game can run in minimium requirement as possible
-* Game content was verified by Senior high teacher to make sure the game is aligned with k-12 curriculum
+* Game content was verified by Senior high teacher to make sure the game is aligned with K-12 curriculum
-* All Models, Elements, and Prefab was created using Blender or downloaded in the Unity Asset Store

 # Install
 In order to play the game, you need to download the game thru our Github repository or Google drive